BeemaRajan/mini_job_portal/README.md

 Describe the data - what kind of data is it?
 Describe the general format, and potential quirks.

+# Add this somewhere
+I decided to center the data to be "job centric."
+This makes the most sense as the jobs are the heart of the site.
+Other collections may be required based on requirements for the project, but my initial idea is to

 ## Data security

 If there are any security concerns or requirements regarding the data, they should be described here.